 Borrower Concentration: Many loans on the platform appear to be related to each other, either by company or director.
 This may have undesirable effects if one loan defaults, such as impairing the ability of the other loans to keep repayments up.

 Irregular loan generation: In my experience the rate of new loans appearing on the Ablrate platform is very slow and it would take a long time (or lots of purchasing on the secondary market) to become diversified.

 Currently I am happy with Ablrate and have few problems investing with them.
-Despite this, I would not commit a large portion of funds to them and regard investments made here as speculative because of the weaker prospects for recovery if loans do go bad.
+Despite this, I would not commit a large portion of funds to them.
+I regard investments made here as speculative because of the weaker prospects for recovery if loans do not perform well.
 Having said that, they are more transparent than most platforms when it comes to dealing with loans that are late or have gone bad.
 My own checklist includes:

 Assess security – unlike property, it is quite difficult to assess the value of a business asset or debenture, but I would check the borrowing company accounts to ensure they are trustworthy and not a bad year away from being bankrupt.

 Avoid second charges – property as a security has popped up now and then, I would be wary of second charges.

 Keep investment small – resist the temptation to go large to build up a decent balance here.